Regional Payment Systems

-The Common Market for Eastern and Southern Africa (COMESA) Regional Payment and Settlement System (REPSS), a regional payment and settlement initiative developed by the COMESA.
+The Common Market for Eastern and Southern Africa (COMESA) Regional Payment and Settlement System (REPSS) is a regional payment and settlement initiative developed by the COMESA.

 The operator and administrator of the REPSS is the COMESA Clearing House.
 The Clearing House is located in Zimbabwe to facilitate the payment and settlement of cross border payments amongst COMESA States.
-On the other, the Central Bank of Mauritius acts as the Settlement Bank, were final funds settlement of net positions is performed at end of day.
+The Central Bank of Mauritius acts as the Settlement Bank, were final funds settlement of net positions is performed at end of day.

 Advantages of REPSS